Are you new to comics?

 How to read the comics

-The good news is Marvel doesn’t do full reboots like DC does.
-Spider-Man’s story has been ongoing since the 1960s and continues into the 2020s.
-So, why aren’t the heroes Baby Boomers yet?
-Marvel uses a “sliding timescale.”
-This means one year in the comics is like four years in real life.
+The good news?
+Marvel doesn’t do full reboots like DC does.
+Spider-Man’s adventures have been rolling since the 1960s and still keep going strong in the 2020s.
+How is that possible without him aging like crazy?
+Marvel uses what’s called a sliding timescale—basically, one year in the comics equals about four years in real life.

 Potential confusions